idaholab/moose/framework/doc/content/source/userobjects/TimedElementSubdomainModifier.md

 ## Overview

 The `TimedElementSubdomainModifier` is a base class to be inherited by other user objects.
-It provides functionality to change the element subdomain only at a given list of times and handles the corresponding

-- Moving boundary/interface nodeset/sideset modification,
-- Solution initialization, and
-- Stateful material property initialization,

-all of which are demonstrated in the [CoupledVarThresholdElementSubdomainModifier.md].
+It inherits from [CoupledVarThresholdElementSubdomainModifier.md] and additionally provides the ability to move elements at pre-given points in time.

 This base class is inherited by